massline.info

 Communist Revolutionary League of India

-During 1995-2000 the CRLI was a member of the "Left Front" with the major revisionist party, CPI (Marxist).
+During 1995-2000 the CRLI was a member of the "Left Front" with the major revisionist party, the CPI (Marxist).
 After breaking with CPI(M) the CRLI "has been in contact with" the Party for Democratic Socialism, a split-off from the CPI(M) in 2001 led by Saifuddin Chaudhury.
+Chatterjee ran in the 2005 West Bengal Legislative Assembly elections on the election symbol of the Trinamool Congress.

 Communist Unity Centre of India